erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/chp3_exercise_3-2.png)

-4.What happens if you map the same variable to multiple aesthetics?
+### 4. What happens if you map the same variable to multiple aesthetics?

 The points will all lie on the same area of the spectrum for each aesthetic.